-If you are a returning student, you should contact a success coach for registration assistance.
+Returning students, should contact a success coach for registration assistance.

 Priority registration is for students who are currently enrolled at the College and those students enrolled any of the four previous semesters.
-This system gives you registration priority based on the number of credit hours you have earned.
+This system gives students registration priority based on the number of credit hours earned.
 Open registration is for new and returning students.

-If you are a Veteran (Proof of Veteran status or a Military ID Required) you will have priority registration on the first day registration opens for a semester.
+Veteran (Proof of Veteran status or a Military ID Required), students will have priority registration on the first day registration opens for a semester.